-The Essential Role of Protein in Women's Health: Hormones, Hair, Skin, Nails, Nutrient Absorption, and Supplements
+Protein for Women’s Health: Hormones, Hair, Skin, Nails and Nutrient Absorption

 Protein plays a crucial role in hormone production and regulation in the body.
-For women, essential hormones like estrogen and progesterone are vital for reproductive health and overall wellness.
+For women, essential hormones like oestrogen and progesterone are vital for reproductive health and overall wellness.

 Additionally, protein-rich foods improve insulin sensitivity, which plays a critical role in maintaining balanced blood sugar levels.
 A balanced diet can potentially reduce the risk of conditions such as polycystic ovary syndrome (PCOS), affecting about 5-10% of women of reproductive age.